nuxt/website-v2/content/en/guides/directory-structure/modules.md

 Best of all, Nuxt.js modules can be incorporated into npm packages.
 This makes them easy to reuse across projects and to share with the community, helping create an ecosystem of high-quality add-ons.

-➡️ Discover the list of Nuxt.js modules in resources/modules

 ## The modules Property